eugeneswalker/exawind-containers/README.md

 1. Launch a container using either the Docker or Singularity image (see above)

-2. Clone the repository and run the tests
+2. Clone the repository and run the tests (here illustrated with Singularity)
 ```
 Exawind Singularity> git clone https://github.com/eugeneswalker/exawind-containers ~/exawind-containers
 Exawind Singularity> cd ~/exawind-containers/demo